 When selecting houseplants at the nursery, or grocery store, it's best to compare like plants with one another.

 - Look for plants that look bushy (not leggy).

 - Avoid plants with exposed roots at the top, or bottom, of the pot.

-- Choose flowering plants that have both blooms and buds on it.
-These plants will tend to a longer blooming time, because the buds will replace spent or dying blooms.
+- Choose flowering plants that have both blooms and buds on them.
+These plants will tend to a longer blooming time because the buds will replace spent or dying blooms.

 - Inspect leaves for good color and signs of disease.
 Check the underside of leaves for yellow or brown portions.